mattermost/docs/source/developer/fx-guidelines.rst

 Example: Noticing a design issue and influencing a change in UX guidelines to correct things system-wide.

    A menu with 10 items without groupings seems too long.
-Both Apple (link) and Windows (link) user interface guidelines suggest fewer than 7 options before grouping.
+Both Apple (link) and Windows (link) user interface guidelines suggest fewer than seven options before grouping.
 I'd propose we use fewer than 5.
-There's research showing 5 items as a number most people can comfortably store mentally (link), and looking through other products I don't see situations where we wouldn't be able to group by 5.
+There's research showing five items as a number most people can comfortably store mentally (link), and looking through other products I don't see situations where we wouldn't be able to group by 5.
 Also, fewer menu items, perhaps through sub-menus, should also help mobile experience, where ungrouped 10-item menus just look messy.
 I've added a PR on UX guidelines where we can discuss this as well.

 -----